rob-myers/rob-myers.github.io/articles/tech2.md

    ]"
 ></div>

-In other words, navigable space is partitioned into triangles then collapsed to points; continuity is replaced by adjacency.
-If edges are assigned the distance between their respective triangle's centroids, the path's length may be defined as the sum of the edge's.
-This can be a bad approximation e.g. zig zags between centroids can make a short path long.
-This is usually "solved" by refining the original polygons and/or their triangulation.
+In other words: navigable space is partitioned into triangles then collapsed to points, node connectivity is determined by triangle adjacency.
+If edges are assigned the distance between their respective triangle's _centroids_, a path length may be defined as the sum of its edge weights.
+This can be a bad approximation e.g. zig-zags between centroids can make a short path _long_.
+This is usually "solved" by refining the original polygons and their triangulation.

+But even after this refinement process, realistic NPCs would not follow these centroid-to-centroid paths.
+Given A and B we have two respective triangles (possibly indistinct), so two nodes, so can  apply [A*](https://en.wikipedia.org/wiki/A*_search_algorithm) using our chosen edge weights.
+Finally, the resulting path is made realistic via the [string-pulling algorithm](http://digestingduck.blogspot.com/2010/03/simple-stupid-funnel-algorithm.html) i.e. pulled tight along the original navigable polygon's extrema.

+__TODO__ string-pulling demo i.e. can choose destination via click

+<div
+  class="tabs"
+  name="nav-demo"
+  height="400"
+  enabled="false"
+  tabs="[
+     { key: 'component', filepath: 'example/NavStringPull' },
+   ]"
+></div>

 <!--
 Importantly, we are not avoiding obstacles as we encounter them, in the sense of [robotics]((https://en.wikibooks.org/wiki/Robotics/Navigation/Collision_Avoidance#cite_note-1)).
 We know exactly where each NPC is going because (a) we previously set them in motion, (b) we do not rely on unpredictable force-based simulations.
 Having complete information does not make the problem any less important: Turing's [original paper](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence "Computing Machinery and Intelligence") was about the _appearance_ of intelligence, not solving real-world sensory robotics. -->

+### Navigation (Dynamic)

+### Raycasting

+...

 <div
   class="tabs"